Sanja Matsuri

 The barber shop, Martino’s, was decorated in faux ‘late colonial’, with walls, floor, ceiling, and bench covered in a pastiche of ‘old’ timberwork.
 The antique styled barber’s chair had a wrought-iron base and a seat in brown leather.
 On the walls, some statement was made of cutthroat razors and their leather sharpening belts.
 Moustache wax, beard oil, and hand-sheer-shaped trimmers decorated the shelves.

 Gazing in at this Disneyesque study of the period, I was reminded of a visit a while back to the town of Bungendore near Canberra where my stepfather grew up.
 As a kid I’d spent idyllic weekends and holidays there.
-It’s where I went when my little brother was born, a playground then of tree-houses, ghost-houses, wild cousins, horses and carrot-patches, ferrets and yabbies, my grandparents’ service station and ancient cars in the field.
+It’s where I went to stay with my grandparents when my little brother was born, a playground then of treehouses, ghost-houses, wild cousins, horses and carrot-patches, ferrets and yabbies, my grandparents’ service station and ancient cars in the field.
 I stopped on my way through years later, my grandparents long retired and living up the coast.
 Around a small square aside the highway someone had reconstructed historical scenes commemorating a local bushranger of the 1870s, complete with stuffed potato sacks moulded into courtroom figures.
 On one side of the square a pair of saloon doors were screwed to a painted scene on a wall, with “Saloon Bar” above them in Old-West type, and “Whiskey 5₡”.
 The town’s heritage had been gleaned from a Sergio Leone Western.

-All that was missing at Martino’s was the haircutting brother of that hipster waiter from lunchtime, with his bushman’s beard, rolled up sleave check shirt, and his butcher’s apron.
+All that was missing at Martino’s was the haircutting brother of that hipster waiter from lunchtime, with his bushman’s beard, rolled up sleave check shirt, and his leather butcher’s apron.
 The doors were closed.

 With time running short, in resignation I made way over to Ziggy’s, dreading what manner of extravagance I’d find at a “hairdressers” in this place.
 As I approached though, this strip of The Sydney Building along Northbourne Avenue looked curiously un-gentrified.
 Even the 1970s brown alloy frames of the grubby glass shop-frontage remained.
 Within them a clashing second-hand grey metal shop door of slightly different vintage had been fitted.